LegendaryKim/LeetCode_SQL/readme.md

 # LeetCode_SQL

-Proflems in the `database` category with ordered by frequency.
+Quizzes in the `database` category with ordered by frequency.